rwchakra/ML_notebooks/README.md

-# ML_notebooks
+This is a collection of mini projects on machine learning and basic data analysis.

-A collection of machine learning mini projects
+Tags : Classification, training neural networks with theano, Iris